 Doing good as they help your body be totally awesome.
 You’ll find these in oily fish and nuts, amongst other foods.
 You might hear the term Omega 3 a lot.
 This is a good fat, some thumbs up for those bad boys.

-Saturated and Trans fats are the Sith Lords of the fat world.
+Trans fats are the Sith Lords of the fat world.

-Saturated fats are found in meats and high fat dairy.
-That crispy chicken skin you have at Christmas would be a prime example of saturated fat.
 Trans fats are like the Emperor Palpetine of fat.
 These guys are the leaders of the Dark Side.
 Artificially created, they’re most commonly found in packaged snack food, baked goods, and cookies etc. Although many companies are getting wise to the fact people want to avoid them and have adjusted ingredients accordingly.

 Best thing to do is always keep an eye out for things like ‘palm oil’ in ingredient lists and also eat things like cake and cookies in some degree of moderation.